Alice Hart-Davis: Career

 After Oxford, Alice worked at The Sunday Telegraphs Sunday Magazine, The Daily Telegraph, the Mail on Sunday and the London Evening Standard, and now contributes as a freelance basis to many newspapers and magazines, specialising in cosmetic procedures, beauty and health.
 She has written many articles about anti-aging treatments and has frankly documented her own experiences in trying non-surgical cosmetic procedures such as Botox.
 She has also written extensively about skincare.

 Hart-Davis has won several awards, including the CEW (UK) Achiever Award in 2012, P&G beauty: Best Beauty Journalist of a monthly consumer glossy in 2010, and the Johnson & Johnson Beauty Journalist of the Year, 2008.
 Hart-Davis is herself on the judging panel for several beauty industry awards (British Hairdresser of the Year, British Spa & Beauty Awards and the Smile (Dentistry) Awards).

 She has also written guides to beauty for teenagers with both of her daughters.
 The first, co-authored with Molly Hindhaugh, is entitled Be Beautiful: Every Girl's Guide to Hair, Skin and Make-up (Walker Books 2009;ISBN 978-1-4063-1831-9) and the second, with Beth Hindhaugh, 100 Ways for Every Girl to Look and Feel Fantastic (Walker Books 2012;ISBN 978-1406337549).
 In 2019, she published the book The Tweakments Guide: Fresher Face (Silverwood Books 2019;ISBN 978-1999359607) a guide to non-surgical cosmetic procedures and launched an accompanying website thetweakmentsguide.com.

+Personal life

 She lives in Bayswater, London, is married and has three children.